 - ½ cup marshmallow cream

 - fresh raspberries

 - Press the cookie dough evenly on the bottom and sides of a greased 10 inch pie plate.
-Bake at 375 degrees for 14 minutes.
+Bake for 14 minutes.
 It will look undone, but do not over bake.
 Remove and let cool completely.

 *Spoon your hot fudge and raspberry preserves in separate baggies and cut one tip off for nice and neat drizzles.